sourcegraph/handbook/content/support/engaging-other-teams.md

 After you file the Github issue, alert the relevant engineering team you did so in Slack.
 Keep it simple and always provide 1) a brief description of what you need, 2) link to the Github issue, and 3) the context around timeline (for example: it's okay to look at this tomorrow or later in the week).

-* When posting in Distribution team's Slack channel, use @distribution-support to contact the the [on-call dev](../engineering/distribution/index.md#support-rotation) (not the team @distribution group -- while we use the @ group for all other engineering teams, most of our help requests go to Distribution, so they have a support rotation to help let the team have more focus time)
+* When posting in Distribution team's Slack channel, use @distribution-support to contact the the [on-call dev](../engineering/distribution/index.md#support-rotation) (not the team @distribution group -- while we use the @ group for all other engineering teams, most of our help requests go to Distribution, so they have a support rotation to help let the team have more focus time) -- be sure to also use the Slack template as described [here](https://about.sourcegraph.com/handbook/engineering/distribution#general-support-requests)
 * When posting in Batcher Changes team's Slack channel, use @batchers-support
 * When posting for Core App, be sure to do so in the #core-application-support channel and use @core-app-support
 * When posting for Search, use @search-core-support or @search-product-support ... depending which team within Search you need